Victim Services, Resources, and Training

 Massachusetts Office for Victim Assistance Training Academy (MTA)

 The Massachusetts Office for Victim Assistance (MOVA) Training Academy (MTA) was developed to meet the emerging needs of direct service providers in the victim services field in Massachusetts.
-MOVA envisions this academy will unite criminal legal and community advocates across the Commonwealth and provide knowledge that supports trauma informed, culturally responsive, and equitable services that reflect the diverse communities they serve.
+MOVA envisions that this academy will unite criminal legal and community advocates across the Commonwealth and provide knowledge that supports trauma-informed, culturally responsive, and equitable services that reflect the diverse communities they serve.
 As a result, the voices and experiences of victims and survivors will be further heard, valued, and amplified across systems.
+This year's application process has closed and we look forward to welcoming students to the MTA in July.
+Stay tuned for more information about the 2026 academy.

 Downloadable Resources